DB3D/PyWiz/README.md

 *   **Easy Configuration** - Simple class-based page system, just define & add pages in main.py following the examples
 *   **Build Scripts** - Build the executable with the `build_nuikta.py` or `build_pyinstaller.py`.
 (NOTE: only tested on WinOS so far)
 *   **One-File** - Will produce a single executable with compressed archives
-*   **Cross-Platform** - Nuitka and PyInstaller supports Windows, macOS, Linux support.
-(NOTE: only tested on WinOS so far)
+*   **Cross-Platform** - Nuitka and PyInstaller supports creating apps for Windows, macOS, Linux support.
+(NOTE: You'll need to propose one app per OS.
+Only tested on WindowsOS so far)

 ---